mosajjal/dnsmonster/README.md

 # Use AFPacket for live captures.
 Supported on Linux 3.0+ only
 --useAfpacket

-# The PCAP capture does not contain ethernet frames
+# The PCAP capture doesn't contain ethernet frames
 --noEthernetframe

 # Deduplicate incoming packets, Only supported with --devName and --pcapFile.
 Experimental